"Managed by your organization" removal instructions

-Some examples of other browser hijackers are Sealoid, Spinyon and SearchConverter. it is common that apps of this type are advertised useful, legitimate.
-They supposed to deliver some features, improve browsing experience and/or provide some other value.
-However, more often they are designed only to promote some fake search engine and gather browsing data.
-Also, some of them can be designed to manage policies.
+Some examples of other browser hijackers are Sealoid, Spinyon and SearchConverter.
+These apps are advertised as useful and legitimate and supposedly deliver various features, improve the browsing experience, and provide other value, however, they are designed only to promote a fake search engine and gather browsing data.
+Some can also be designed to manage policies.

 How did Managed by your organization install on my computer?

-Most users download and/or install adware and other PUAs through the earlier mentioned intrusive advertisements or when they are included in download and/or installation setups of some other, usually free software.
-This distribution method is called "bundling", it is being used by developers with a purpose to trick people into downloading and/or installing unwanted apps together with other software.
-In most cases offers to download and/or install PUAs are hidden in "Custom", "Advanced" and other options of setups.
-Simply said, information about additionally included apps is not being disclosed properly.
-People who download and/or install software without checking (and changing) the aforementioned settings tend to download and/or install more than they wanted.
+Many users download and install adware and other PUAs through the intrusive advertisements or when they are included into the download/installation set-ups of other (usually free) software.
+This distribution method is called "bundling" and is used by developers to trick people into downloading or installing unwanted apps together with other software.
+In most cases, offers to download or install PUAs are hidden in "Custom", "Advanced" and other options of the set-ups.
+Information about additionally-included apps is not properly disclosed.
+People who download and/or install software without checking and changing the aforementioned settings often download and install rogue software.

-All software should be downloaded only from official websites and through direct links.
-Peer-to-Peer networks (like torrent clients, eMule), unofficial websites, third party downloaders, installers, and other tools of this kind should not be used neither to download or install programs.
-Furthermore, it is important to check "Advanced", "Custom" and other settings of any download and/or installation setup and dismiss offers to download and/or install additionally included, unwanted apps.
-Various intrusive ads that appear on questionable pages should not be clicked, they usually lead to untrustworthy websites or download, instal unwanted, potentially malicious software.
-And finally, we recommend to make sure that there are no unwanted, suspicious extensions, plug-ins or add-ons installed on a browser and software of this kind on the operating system.
-Such entries should be uninstalled as soon as possible.
+All software should be downloaded from official websites and through direct links.
+Peer-to-Peer networks (torrent clients, eMule), unofficial websites, third party downloaders, installers, and other tools of this kind should not be used to download or install programs.
+Furthermore, it is important to check "Advanced", "Custom" and other settings of download/installation setups and dismiss offers to download or install additionally-included, unwanted apps.
+Do not click intrusive ads that appear on dubious web pages, since they can lead to untrusted websites or download/install unwanted, potentially malicious software.
+We recommend that you remove unwanted, suspicious extensions, plug-ins or add-ons installed on the browser.
+Also remove software of this kind from the operating system.
 If your computer is already infected with Managed by your organization, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this browser hijacker.

 Screenshot of a fake Adobe Photoshop cracking tool designed to install a browser hijacker that adds the "Managed by your organization" entry to Chrome menu: